w3c/wai-bcase/index.md

 -   Accessible design thinking creates flexible interaction options useful beyond the disabled community.

--   Robots of the future might be able to “see” because of the accessibility work done in computer vision for blind people today.
+-   Research and development of the artificial retina project to help restore sight for blind patients may also help future robots with real-time image-processing systems, effectively enabling them to "see."
+[3]

 -   Driverless cars, so promising for the independence of blind people, are projected to also help solve traffic fatalities and congestion.